rajnishsubedi0/bhajan_sangraha/README.md

 # bhajan_sangraha_app
-# password for keystore is rkant
+# alias of keystore is cert & password of both is rkantrkant